carpeliam/governor/README.markdown

 Now that you have an article model and a set of routes, you're ready to plug it into your app.
 I'd recommend running `rake routes` to see what routes have been added, as they depend on the model name you chose.

+The Governor initialization will check if Devise is installed, and will try to Do The Right Thing if it is.
+If not, it'll yell at you, so be sure to set up your authorization rules in this file.

 Authentication/Authorization
 ----------------------------